 Topic overviewPrint this page

-- Currently, there are insufficient data to reach a convincing conclusion and further research is required.
+Overall there is insufficient research to reach a clear conclusion about the role of caffeine in bone health and further research is required.

 This information is intended for Healthcare professional audiences.